-When your vehicle approaches another detected vehicle too rapidly, the red FCA display will be lit and several beeps will sound from the front.
+When your vehicle approaches another detected vehicle too rapidly, the red FCA display will flash on the windshield.
+Also, eight rapid high-pitched beeps will sound from the front.
 When this Collision Alert occurs, the brake system may prepare for driver braking to occur more rapidly which can cause a brief, mild deceleration.
 Continue to apply the brake pedal as needed.
 Cruise control may be disengaged when the Collision Alert occurs.